Portland, OR, Digital Media Schools

 |Graduation Rate (Students who started Fall 2014)||21% (23% transfer-out rate)*||26% (15% transfer-out rate)*||15% (20% transfer-out rate)*|

 The Clackamas Community College Art Department has a two-year program that combines both theoretical and practical courses in digital media.
 Upon graduation, students may choose to transfer to a four-year college or enter directly into a position as a production designer, multimedia producer or graphic artist.

 Associate of Applied Science in Digital Media Communications

 This associate's degree program provides core classes in general education, electronic culture and multimedia.
-Students can also choose a focus area in motion graphics and computer animation, Web design, broadcast journalism, film studies, video production, sound engineering or music and sound for media.
-Depending on your concentration, courses may include Flash animation, digital photography and music media.
-Students have the opportunity to complete a digital multimedia portfolio or internship, as well.
+Students can also choose a focus area in motion graphics and computer animation, Web design, journalism, video production, publishing, music and sound for media or audio and sound engineering.
+Depending on your concentration, courses may include advanced animation, digital photography and music media.
+Students have the opportunity to complete a digital multimedia portfolio as well.

 Mt.
 Hood Community College

-The integrated media department features four full-time faculty, as well as several adjunct faculty to educate students in four fields of study, which include graphic design, video, film and photography.
+The integrated media department features four full-time and nine part-time faculty to educate students in four fields of study which include graphic design, video, film and photography.
 In addition to collaborative courses, students have access to industry-standard software and six production and teaching labs equipped with Mac computers.

 Associate of Applied Science in Integrated Media: Graphic Design

 Students examine concepts in digital media, Web design, composition and digital applications used for creating products.
-They take courses in Web basics, typography, digital illustration and general education.
+They take courses in digital publication, typography, digital illustration and general education.
 In addition to completing media projects or an internship, students learn how to develop a professional portfolio.

 Portland Community College